Counting curves via degeneration: Lines on K3 surfaces via deformation

-that is, $b_i = 0$ for all $i$.
-In particular, the nonzero $b_i$ is caused by global reason, and they are the obstruction to the lift. \end{rem} The Kuranishi map is calculated as follows.
-Recall that the dual of the obstruction class was described by conormal sheaf valued 1-forms where a logarithmic pole is allowed at each singular point, satisfying some condition.
-In turn, these sections are described by a tripled of vectors in $M_{\Bbb R}$, the dual space of $N_{\Bbb R}$ where the fan defining $\Bbb P^2_i$ lies.
-The term $b_1$ corresponds to a normal vector $b_1\frac{\partial}{\partial z}= \frac{b_1}{\alpha}\cdot z\frac{\partial}{\partial z}$ at the singular point (recall $\alpha$ is the value of $z$ at the singular point), and this gives a vector in $N_{\Bbb R}$ (more precisely, a vector in the quotient space of it by the subspace which the kernel of a vector in $M_{\Bbb R}$ describing the dual obstruction).
-At each of the three singular points, we have similarly such a vector, and making pairings between these vectors and the above three vectors in $M_{\Bbb R}$ and taking the sum, we get a scalar.
-This is just the Kuranishi map. \begin{rem} Since the zeroth cohomology of the normal sheaf $\mathcal N_{\Bbb P^2_i/\Bbb P^1}$ is zero and the first cohomology is one dimensional, the Kuranishi map can be represented as a map from a point to $\Bbb C$, that is, it is given by a scalar. \end{rem} This is the first order Kuranishi map.
-When this is zero, then we can solve the equations for $a_1, c_1$ and $d_1$ and determine the first order lift.
+\begin{rem} Since the zeroth cohomology group of the log normal sheaf $\mathcal N_{\Bbb P^2_i/\Bbb P^1}$ is zero and the first cohomology group is 1 dimensional, the Kuranishi map can be represented as a map from a point to $\Bbb C$, that is, it is given by the scalar $ab_{1, \bar x}-abb_{1, \bar w}-b_{1, \bar z}$. \end{rem} This is the first order Kuranishi map.
+So far, the coefficients $b_1, c_1$ and $d_1$ are determined.
+When the Kuranishi map is zero, then we can determine $a_1$ from the values of $b_1$ at 2 singular points, and these coefficients determine the first order lift.
 Then doing the same procedure for $b_2$, we can define the second order Kuranishi map, and when this is zero, we can find the second order lift, and so on.